 No visit to London would be complete without taking a glimpse of 10 Downing Street, the official residence of the UK’s Prime Minister.
 Another must-do is seeing the Horse Guards at the nearby Household Cavalry Museum.

 We list these two places together because they are so close by to each other.
-You’ll pass both of these if you walk between Westminster/ Big Ben and Trafalgar Square.
+You’ll pass them both if you walk between Westminster/ Big Ben and Trafalgar Square.

 Downing Street is closed to the public, so you can only see the famous no. 10 from a distance.
 There’s a big gate at the crossing of Whitehall and Downing Street – this is usually as close as you can get to it.
 We indicated the location on our map of London sights at the end of this article.

 Whereas the Horse Guards can be admired from close-by and there are always tourists taking pictures here.
 In addition to the hourly guard changes, there are also daily morning guard changes and daily afternoon Garrison Inspections.
 At the Household Cavalry Museum, you can learn more about HM The Queen’s Mounted Bodyguard and take a peak at the working stables, etc.

 Good to know: For the daily Changing of the Guard, be here at 11 am.
 On Sundays – 10 am.
 This is not the same ceremony as the one at Buckingham Palace.
 There is also a daily parade which takes on the courtyard in front of Horse Guards at 4 pm.
 It’s also known as The 4 o’Clock Parade.

 11. Piccadilly Circus

-Piccadilly Circus is another must-see place in London.
+Piccadilly Circus is another of the must-see places in London.
 This hip and happening attraction in the heart of London isn’t actually a circus at all.
 It’s a road junction, connecting London’s Regent Street with Piccadilly.
 The ‘Circus’ part of its name comes from the Latin word for circle and refers to the round open space it occupies.